Hiker at Moraine Lake in Banff National Park, Alberta, Canada

 Modified Date: Apr.
 19, 2024

 Canadians are ready to embrace warmer weather and head out on summer road trips.
-Purchasing travel insurance may be an obvious thought when taking a flight to another country, but it's also important when exploring within Canada.
+Purchasing travel insurance may be an obvious consideration when flying to another country, but it's also essential when exploring within Canada.

 Many Ontarians incorrectly assume that their Ontario Health Insurance Plan (OHIP) will cover any unforeseen medical expenses when visiting another province or territory.
-While your provincial plan covers some medical care, there are many medical expenses it doesn’t include.
+While your provincial plan covers some medical care, it doesn’t include many medical expenses.
 If your travels take you outside of Ontario, it’s essential to know what’s covered and what isn’t under OHIP.

 Mother and Son Hiking at Johnson Canyon in Banff National Park, Canada